Types of Retirement Plans: Which Is Right for You?

 With these plans, the amount of money you’ll receive in retirement (considered a benefit) might be a fixed amount or based on a formula defined by the employer (hence the name “defined benefit”).
 Typically, the formula includes factors like an employee’s tenure and salary history.

-Withdrawal rules: These are set by your employer.
+Withdrawal rules: These are typically set by your employer.

-What we like: Since benefits are either fixed or based on a formula, you know what sort of income to expect in retirement.
+Pros: Since benefits are either fixed or based on a formula, you know what level of income to expect in retirement.

-What we don’t like: Pensions are a dying breed.
+Cons: Pensions are not as common these days.
 Generally, you also have to be willing to stick with the same company for a while if you want to make the most out of this benefit.

 Individual Retirement Accounts (IRAs)